-Would you like to take a peek at the next level of thinking?
-Here’s a way to make sure your A3 thinking is sound because what you want to prevent is jumping to solutions.
-It’s called “Reading in Reverse”.
-I got to experience this valuable lesson/process first-hand from my trainers during my tenure at Toyota.
-It’s like a built-in trainer in itself.
-If I saw others speed through the problem solving process, I would just ask them to read their A3 backwards, knowing there were checkpoints within the A3 that would call them (or rather, their thinking) out.
+When I see someone speeding through the problem-solving process, I encourage them to read their A3 report in reverse, knowing there are checkpoints within the A3 that would call them (or rather, their thinking) out.
 The PDCA process within the A3 “knows” when the logic is broken between steps.
-You just need to be willing to be aware and tuned in to the right frequency to hear it.
+You just need to be willing to be aware and tune in to the right frequency to hear it.

-Traditionally, we read the “PDCA story” left to right.
-(As a manager, you use the A3 process to engage people in dialogue at the gemba).
+Traditionally, we read the “PDCA story” from left to right.
 For the A3 creator/owner, the left side consists of:

 The right side of an A3 consists of: